I4mG-r00t/G-r00t-C2/README.md

     Receive Responses via Telegram:
         Alternatively, for a pure C setup, use Telegram’s getUpdates endpoint via HTTP requests to poll for messages from the bot, then execute these commands in your C agent.

+## Change in plan

+I will use python.
+To create the server with a .exe I can use wine, but dlls need to be included in the file:

+wine C:/Python38/Scripts/pyinstaller.exe --onefile --add-binary "C:/Python38/python38.dll;." --log-level=DEBUG agent.py

+The filw will be in the dist/ folder